-Water is required by the body for the maintenance of body temperature and for almost all metabolic processes.
-In nutritional terms, water is the single most important nutrient that we feed to animals, yet in most instances, it is taken completely for granted and therefore often neglected.
+Water is required in the body for the maintenance of body temperature and for almost all metabolic processes.
+In nutritional terms, water is the single most important nutrient that we feed to animals.
+Yet in most instances, it is taken completely for granted and therefore often neglected.
 Water usually receives attention only when mechanical problems occur.”

 Water constitutes the major component of both cells and the extra-cellular environment.

 It does, in fact sustain life by performing the following important functions: